-The option on the mineral property referred to in note 6(b) was acquired by the Company from Stares Contracting Corp.
+The option on the Wicks Lake and Panama Lake mineral properties referred to in note 6(b) of the interim financinal statements was acquired by the Company from Stares Contracting Corp.
 Michael Stares is the President of Stares Contracting Corp. and a director of the Company.
 Under the terms of the agreement, Stares Contracting Corp. received \$20,000 and 150,000 common shares in the Company plus a royalty.
 The transactions were recorded at the carrying amount.

 During the period, the Company sold its interest in the Cheeseman Lake property claims to Benton Resources Corp. ("Benton") (a related party as a result of the common directorship of Michael Stares) for net proceeds of \$22,520.

 The Company previously had a joint venture agreement with Benton on the property and now will hold a1% NSR on the project.